-The University of Law is the largest law-only university in the UK, with eight centres, two of which are in London.
+The University of Law is the largest law-only university in the UK, with 14 centres across the UK, two of which are in London.
 London Bloomsbury, the law school’s oldest foothold in the capital, is located a few streets away from Tottenham Court Road on a leafy road that runs in the other direction towards the University of London’s Birkbeck campus and the British museum.

 Formerly the College of Law, ULaw is known for having some of the better teaching around, with all tutors qualified solicitors, barristers and judges.
 Students tell us that the course is “expensive, but very good”.
 Another highlights the teaching in Tort, Land and Contract as “particularly good”.
 The quality of feedback, meanwhile, is “mixed” and depends on the lecturer — so make sure you’re keeping up with the course material.
 The materials themselves are “decent”, but “you’d expect so for the fees”.